Chart Color Schemes

 Glenning Valley features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.2% of all households, including 42.1% couples with children, 29.9% couples without children, and 9.8% single parent families.
-Non-family households comprise the remaining 16.8%, with lone person households at 15.9% and group households making up 1.8%.
-The median household size is 2.9 people, larger than the Greater Sydney average of 2.5.
+Family households comprise 83.2% of all households, including 42.1% couples with children, 29.9% couples without children, and 9.8% single parent families.
+Non-family households account for the remaining 16.8%, with lone person households at 15.9% and group households comprising 1.8%.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households